In the early hours of March 18th 1990, two men broke into the Isabella Stewart Gardner Museum in Boston.

 That’s the setup of the latest immersive experience from the people at Rogue.
 You’ll know them as the team behind 2014’s pioneering immersive klepto-fest Heist, and the talent pool they’ve got onboard includes a director who designed Time Run, and co-founded the Crystal Maze Live.
 And the experience they’ve put together?
 Well, let us paint you a picture:

-You’ll arrive at an inconspicuous central London location to meet your underworld contact.
+You’ll arrive at an inconspicuous City location to meet your underworld contact.
 They will then direct you to the warehouse of a legendary thief, who was apparently legendarily paranoid too, because you’ll need to crawl through a laser matrix, disable alarms, break into high-tech locks, and crack an uncrackable safe (among many other noteworthy feats of criminality) in order to get your hands on one of the paintings.

 And after you escape?
 Then comes the hard part.
 Do you hand it in to the FBI and claim the reward?
 It’s big FYI – the only larger reward they’ve ever offered was for Osama Bin Laden.
 Or do you chance it among the backstabbing swindlers of the black market for an even bigger payout?
 Just how fragile is your moral compass?
 Well, the clock is ticking (literally, it’s an 80 minute experience) and you’ll find out soon.